codecraftsuk/web-dev-bootcamp/week_01_git/README.md

 When you commit a change in git, you are creating a new "snapshot" of your project that records the changes you have made to the code.
 This snapshot, or commit, includes a unique identifier (the "commit hash"), the author of the commit, the date and time of the commit, and a message describing the changes made.
 The commit is added to the project's history and can be used to track the evolution of the code over time.

-To commit a change in git, you first need to stage the change by using the command **git add < file >** or **git add .** to stage all changes in the current directory.
-Then you can use the command **git commit -m "Commit message"** to commit the change with a specific commit message describing the change.
+To commit a change in git, you first need to stage the change by using the command 'git add < file >' or 'git add .' to stage all changes in the current directory.
+Then you can use the command 'git commit -m "Commit message"' to commit the change with a specific commit message describing the change.
 Here is a demonstration on how to commit a change:

 1. Open your terminal/git bash and navigate to the local repository where you want to commit your changes.
 In this case, I would be using the example folder that I created on GitHub and cloned onto my local machine as shown above.